We are a secular Jewish school and community in Central

 individual Jewish heritages.
 Some include Torah readings, some have

-thoughts and wishes from key members of the child's community.
-Because
+and many include thoughts and wishes from key members of the child's

-there is no set formula to follow, creating the ceremony becomes part of
+community.
+Because there is no set formula to follow, creating the ceremony

-each family's ongoing process of exploring how to make their Jewishness
+becomes part of each family's ongoing process of exploring how to make

-relevant and rich.
-Community members and leaders are available to guide
+their Jewishness relevant and rich.
+Community members and leaders are

-humanistic holiday celebrations involve our entire community -- students,
+celebrations involve our entire community -- students, adults, teens and

 We are a Caring Community and offer community support during life cycle